fablerq/GSOC-20-GA4GH-EVA-Application/README.md

 I am Anatolii Shulzhenko, a 2nd year undergraduate Computer Science student at Saint Petersburg State University of Telecommunications, Russia.
 I have confident experience with Java, Scala and Python.
 Also in my past I worked with frontend technologies.
 Having knowledge in Software Development helped me to get an Scala internship at Tinkoff bank at the end of 1st course of study, where I used Scala, Java, Git and learned Docker, ELK stack.
 I also [completed](https://www.udemy.com/certificate/UC-OVB627O5/) a MOOC course about Java at Udemy last year.
 And my university background comprises of Alrogithms, Operating Systems and Programming.
 Currently I do the majority of my programming on a Ubuntu, however, I have access to a Windows platform and some virtual  machines.

 And apart from these, I am also one of the mentors of local students-developers community called Bonch.dev.
 With them I participated in 6 hackathons during the last year and we [won](https://vk.com/photo-167489566_457240230/) one.
-Also I have been involved in a bunch of different project inside this community, using such frameworks like Laravel, VueJs, Django and Spring Boot.
+Also I have been involved in a bunch of different projects inside this community, using such frameworks like Laravel, VueJs, Django and Spring Boot.

 Regarding to my biology knowledge background, I think I need to be honest - it's quite small, I am just starting my journey in it and willing to study.